adubredu/PyBullet.jl/README.md

 A light-weight Julia wrapper for the awesome [PyBullet](https://github.com/bulletphysics/bullet3) package.

 ## Installation
+1. Install anaconda by following the instructions on this [website](https://docs.anaconda.com/anaconda/install/index.html).
+2. Run `echo export JULIA_CONDAPKG_BACKEND="System" > ~/.bashrc` in your terminal.
+3. Run `source ~/.bashrc` in your terminal.
-1. Open your Julia REPL by typing  `julia` in your terminal.
+4. Open your Julia REPL by typing  `julia` in your terminal.
-2. Press `]` on your keyboard to enter the package manager
+5. Press `]` on your keyboard to enter the package manager
-3. Enter command `add https://github.com/adubredu/PyBullet.jl` and press `Enter` on your keyboard to install this package.
+7. Enter command `add https://github.com/adubredu/PyBullet.jl` and press `Enter` on your keyboard to install this package.
-4. Press the `Backspace` key on your keyboard to return to the REPL
+8. Press the `Backspace` key on your keyboard to return to the REPL

 ## Usage
 See the [examples](examples) folder for usage examples.